-Satisfactory Academic Progression Policy (SAP) and Student Graduation Requirements
+Satisfactory Academic Progression (SAP) Policy

-The AHN Schools of Nursing (Citizens and Western Pennsylvania Hospital School of Nursing) monitor satisfactory academic progress in accordance with federal guidelines to ensure that all students are meeting the necessary requirements for program completion, graduation, and eligibility for federal financial aid.
-Each student must satisfactorily meet specified criteria to progress through the nursing program and graduate.
+The AHN Schools of Nursing (Citizens and Western Pennsylvania Hospital School of Nursing) monitor satisfactory academic progress in accordance with federal guidelines to ensure that all students are meeting the necessary requirements for progression to completion and eligibility for federal financial aid.
+Each student must satisfactorily meet specified criteria to progress through the nursing program.

-To serve as a guide for students regarding the academic standards required to progress in the nursing program, remain eligible for federal financial aid, and successfully graduate.
+To serve as a guide for students regarding the academic standards required to progress in the nursing program, remain eligible for federal financial aid, and complete program requirements.